mlcommons/medperf/docs/mlcube_data.md

 ## Contents

 MLCubes usually share similar folder and file structures.
-Here's a brief description of the role for the relevant files
+In this section we provide a brief description of the role for the relevant files.

 1. __`mlcube/mlcube.yaml`__: